marcor0311/Summary-Libraries-VR/README.md

 Used in this project for multiplayer functionalities, synchronization, and collaboration.

 ### Examples
-Explore a video introduction in the following youtube video:
+Explore a video introduction in my youtube tutorial:

 - [Explanatory Video about the Development Environment necessary for Photon Pun 2](https://www.youtube.com/watch?v=p0cZINbep_A)